-One of the features most readily apparent across all models was the of coupling between the ocean and the atmosphere .
-The ENSO center of action was a small area in the central Pacific, whereas the equatorial eastern extent of the basin in the observational record (Figure 2).
+One of the features most readily apparent across all models was the confinement of the most robust coupling between the ocean and the atmosphere too close to the Equator and not extending as far eastward as in observations.
+The ENSO center of action was over a small area in the central Pacific, whereas the center of action extended further into the equatorial eastern extent of the basin in the observational record (Figure 2).

 Next we make model vs. model comparisons - comparing all ensemble members of runs from each model against each other.
-Figures 8 and 9 ENSO event amplitude and frequency simulated by each mode.
+Figures 8 and 9 show ENSO event amplitude and frequency simulated by each model.
 Of the models not excluded, the CanESM results diverged far more than the other models from the overall mean on all four parameters evaluated.
 CanESM depicts ENSO warm and cold events that are both more frequent and stronger than that documented in the Kaplan SST observational record.
 The CSIRO model depicts the lowest number of both cold and warm events, as well as event amplitudes that are on the low end.
 The GISS, HadGEM, IPSL and MPI models are not in close agreement on all four parameters, but they agree more than the CSIRO and CanESM.
-The best agreement between models existed between the HadGEM and IPSL, which agreed on .
+The best agreement between models existed between the GISS, HadGEM, MPI and IPSL, which agreed on all but cold event amplitude.
+Had we excluded the CanESM (most frequent and strongest ENSO events) and CSIRO models (least frequent ENSO events), agreement between the remaining four models would have been reasonable.
+However, both the CanESM and CSIRO produce a physically plausible ENSO.
+During especially active periods, ENSO has behaved in line with the CanESM results.
+During relatively quiescent periods in the observational record, the CSIRO results are not out of line with observations.

 3.4 Long term behavior of Niño3.4 under geoengineering